 Solar energy- the powerful alternative for Singapore!

-The expected development of Solar Energy as a form of renewable energy in Singapore (and globally) may lower the costs of harnessing solar power with the advancement in technology and skill.
+KEY ISSUE DISCUSSED IN THE ARTICLE: The expected development of Solar Energy as a form of renewable energy in Singapore (and globally) may lower the costs of harnessing solar power with the advancement in technology and skill.

-1. The Research Enterprise Innovation Council has identified solar energy as the main focus of Singapore's push for renewable energy.
+KEY IDEAS/CONCEPTS ILLUSTRATED IN THE ARTICLE: 1.
+The Research Enterprise Innovation Council has identified solar energy as the main focus of Singapore's push for renewable energy.

 2. Solar Energy is expected to become one of the key pillars of Singapore's future economy.